 Challenge – Build a Flagpole

 We have a flag making station, where children can design and decorate their own paper flags with markers.
 We had the children decorate paper flags with markers.
 We put out flag design tips and posters showing the flags of all 50 states, and most countries, some corporate logos to serve as inspiration for the activity.
 (Looking for a short primer on flag design?
-Check out Good Flag, Bad Flag) We use a half sheet or full sheet of paper for this, to give them plenty of room to work in, so for their mini flagpoles, we’ll have them make mini versions of their full scale design.
+Check out Good Flag, Bad Flag) In the past we used a half sheet or full sheet of paper for this, to give them plenty of room to work in, but for their ruler flagpoles, we make smaller flags.

 A Pulley Kit

 We’ve had them assemble a kit with miniature pulleys to take home.
 The supplies we put out are: bobbins, mini clothespins and dixie cups (and materials to decorate the clothespins and cups, yarn, a ruler, scissors and ziplock bags.
 We also set up a sample pulley system between two paint jugs so they know what they’re assembling.
 They use the ruler to measure 20 feet of yarn or string, then put into their bag: 2 bobbin pulleys, the string, one clip, and one cup.

 Water Table / Sensory Bin